Greg Eagles: Career

-Eagles began his acting career in 1993, he made his professional acting debut in the television film Blindsided, were he played a detective.
+Eagles began his acting career in 1993, when he made his professional acting debut in the television film Blindsided, where he played a detective.
 His other live acting credits include How to Live with Your Parents, L.A Heat, NYPD Blue, Pair of Kings, Sister, Sister, Snowfall, Teeth and Blood, The Burning Zone, The Hepburn Effect and The Riches.

 He also works extensively as a voice actor, he has provided numerous characters voices in various animated films, anime, television shows and video games.
-Eagles voiced the Grim Reaper in Cartoon Network's animated series Grim & Evil and its spin-off series, The Grim Adventures of Billy and Mandy.
-He has also reprised the role in an episode the animated series Codename: Kids Next Door and in the video games, The Grim Adventures of Billy & Mandy, Cartoon Network Universe: FusionFall and Cartoon Network: Punch Time Explosion.
+In 1998, Eagles voiced companion character Sulik in Fallout 2.
+He voiced Blind Mud Puddle Johnson in Cartoon Network's animated series Cow and Chicken.
+In 2001, Eagles voiced the Grim Reaper in Cartoon Network's animated series Grim & Evil and its spin-off series, The Grim Adventures of Billy & Mandy.
+He has also reprised that role in the video game of the same name, the other Cartoon Network video games FusionFall and Punch Time Explosion, and in The Grim Adventures of the KND, the crossover episode with fellow Cartoon Network series Codename: Kids Next Door.
 In anime, he voiced O'Connor in 8 Man After, Brother 6 and Rokutaro in Afro Samurai and Afro Samurai: Resurrection and Zommari Rureaux, Gantenbainne Mosqueda in Bleach.
 He also voiced Brother 6 and Rokutaro in the Afro Samurai video game.

 Since 2007, he has been the voice of Aku Aku in the Crash Bandicoot video game franchise, beginning with Crash of the Titans.
 He has since reprised the role in Crash: Mind over Mutant, Crash Bandicoot N. Sane Trilogy, Crash Team Racing Nitro-Fueled and Crash Bandicoot 4: It's About Time.
-Additionally, he also provided the voices of Jax Briggs, Baraka in Mortal Kombat X as well as Gray Fox, Donald Anderson and various other characters in the Metal Gear Solid franchise.
+Additionally, he also provided the voices of Jax Briggs and Baraka in Mortal Kombat X, and Gray Fox, Donald Anderson, and various other characters in the Metal Gear Solid franchise.

-Eagles is also currently working on an animation project for a television series titled Teapot, about an 11-year-old boy who wishes to be a rapping superstar.
-He worked on the pilot episode which aired in Nicktoons Network's Random!
-Cartoons in which he created, produced, written, voice directed and even provided the voice of the titular character.
+Eagles also created and starred in Teapot, an animated pilot about a boy who wishes to be a rapping superstar that aired as part of Random!
+Cartoons.
 The pilot was storyboarded and art directed by Dahveed Kolodny Nagy (creator of Supa Pirate Booty Hunt) as well as Alex Almaguer, who worked as a writer and storyboard artist on Billy & Mandy, and directed by Robert Alvarez.
 He is planning to turn the pilot into a full TV-series when it gets picked up, even making an online opening sequence and full theme song.
-The cartoon short also had a Kickstarter and a now-lost Indiegogo campaign for a video game adaption, Teapot Rap it Up! but the project failed to reach its $2,500 goal.
+The cartoon short also had a Kickstarter and a now-lost Indiegogo campaign for a video game adaptation, Teapot Rap it Up!, but the project failed to reach its $2,500 goal.